 - 8. Transfer the ribs to a cutting board, cut between the bones, and serve.

 - Due to the variance in the airiness of the two major brands of kosher salt, we are providing the following information.
 If you wish to use kosher salt for brining, use the following conversion chart:

 - 1/4 cup table salt = 1/2 cup Diamond Crystal Kosher Salt; or

 1/4 cup table salt = 1/4 cup plus 2 tablespoons Morton Kosher Salt

-Recipe © 2005 the Editors of Cook's Illustrated.
+Barbecued Baby Back Ribs Recipe © 2005 The Editors of Cook's Illustrated.
 Photo © 2005 Carl Tremblay.
 All rights reserved.